 After graduating from Ohio State, Smith spent six seasons in professional hockey, including five full seasons in the American Hockey League (AHL) and the International Hockey League (IHL) and a brief period in the East Coast Hockey League (ECHL).
 He was under contract with the New York Rangers in 1994-95.
 Smith has spent his summers coaching young players and adults as a director and head instructor at numerous camps across the United States and Canada.

 Smith and his wife, Susan, have two daughters, Ellis and Kylie.
-Susan is the Director for Interdisciplinary Degree Programs at the University at Buffalo.
+Susan is the Director for Interdisciplinary Degree Programs at the University at Buffalo, while Ellis is a member of the hockey program at Manhattanville College and Kylie plays softball for Nazareth College.